galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 - This will show you the fully completed ToolFactory form used to generate the sample
 - Those samples are the main ToolFactory usage documentation.

-#### Import the demonstration history into to see some sample ToolFactory tools
+#### Import the demonstration history to see some sample ToolFactory tools

 > ### {% icon comment %} Note!
 > - This is the **first step** recommended after any of the installation options above until you are comfortable using the ToolFactory